raosuhas/managedapps-intro/README.md

 + [** Creating an azure function **](SampleFunction/Readme.md)

 It is recommended to supply a swagger spec for custom providers when deploying them.
-To learm more about swagger and how to incorporate validation for custom providers
+To learm more about swagger and how to incorporate validation for custom providers:
 + [** Incorporating swagger into Custom Providers **](CustomRPWithSwagger/Readme.md)